House of Shennib: Wanis al-Qaddafi and Amal Shennib

 Al-Qaddafi (no relation to Muammar Gaddafi) served as Minister of Foreign Affairs from 1962 until 1963, becoming the last prime minister of the Kingdom of Libya, serving from 1968 until the government was overthrown in the coup d'état orchestrated by Muammar Gaddafi in 1969.

 Born in 1922 in Benghazi, Al-Qaddafi came to the attention of an Italian lawyer during the Italian colonial period who trained him for a career in law.
 Following the commencement of World War II and the British occupation in 1942, and the young Al-Qaaddafi caught the attention of the Allied Forced who had come to oversee the administration of Benghazi city.
 Following the war, he declined a position at Oxford as he was the first Libyan to be recruited by the British to assist in the political administration of Cyrenaica.
 Following the independence of Libya in 1951, Wanis served as a provincial minister in Cyrenaica, successively of health, justice and transportation, eventually becoming chairman of Cyrenaica's Executive Council.
 In 1962, he was appointed Libyan foreign minister for a two-year term and, again, in 1967, was appointed foreign minister.

 In September 1968, Al-Qaddafi was appointed prime minister, a post he held until Gaddafi overthrew the monarchy and seized power on 1 September 1969.

-Following the coup, Al-Qaddafi was imprisoned by the Gadaffi regime.
+Following the coup, Al-Qaddafi was imprisoned by the Gaddafi regime.
 He was released four months later only to be rearrested in 1970 on charges of permitting King Idris to leave Libya and was imprisoned for a further two years.
 His time in prison affected his health considerably.
 In 1974 Al-Qaddafi suffered a heart attack but was refused permission to leave the country for treatment.

 In 1977, Al-Qaddafi's eldest son Majid, fled to United States following his involvement in the April 1976 demonstrations against the Gaddafi regime at Benghazi's Gar Younis university which saw hundreds of student demonstrators killed or imprisoned.
 Identified as a key protester, Majid Al A-Qaddafi found safe passage to the US and eventually settling in Portland, Oregon where he kept a low profile.
 After the killing of Muammar Gaddafi in 2011, Majid emerged as a leading federalist.
 He died in August 2012.

 Al-Qaddafi's younger son, Mohsen Al-Qaddafi fared less well.
 In 1981, at age 13, he became involved in a plot against Qaddafi.
 The plot was discovered and its leaders executed.
 Others were sentenced to life imprisonment.
 Mohsen was imprisoned at the age of fourteen and passed the next seven years in jail, as Qaddafi's youngest political prisoner.
 Upon his release, he joined his elder brother in the United States.

 Al-Qadaffi died in 1986 at the age of 62.
 He was married to Amal Shennib, the daughter of Omar Faiek Shennib, and they had two sons, Majid Al-Qaddafi and Mohsen Al-Qaddafi.